LET’S HEAR IT FOR MIDDLE GRADE SPIRIT!

 I’m Laura Shovan.
-I am an editor.
-And a debut author.
+I am a poet.
+And a middle grade author.
 So check me out.

 I’ve been training hard for PitchWars, Team.
 I’ve been on both sides of the editor’s desk and will use my knowledge to help you make your MG manuscript worthy of the perfect cheer.
-My past experience includes: freelancing for such publications as the Baltimore Sun, five years on the editorial staff of a nationally recognized literary journal, including three as its editor in chief, and editing two poetry anthologies.
+My past experience includes: freelancing for such publications as the Baltimore Sun, editor in chief of a nationally recognized literary journal, and editing two poetry anthologies.
 My twin passions are writing and education.
 I’ve been a visiting poet-in-the-schools since 2002, so my rhymes are fine.
 (Can I get a high kick?)

-When I’m not writing books or giving feedback to my critique partners I am a: poetry advocate, avid reader, mom to two teens and two dogs.
+When I’m not writing books or reading I am a: poetry advocate, mother of two big kids and two dogs.
 I knit socks, and will occasionally break into Stephen Sondheim lyrics, ‘cause that’s how this girl spells R-O-W-D-I-E.

 I’m Tricia Clasen.
-I debut this fall.
+I debuted last fall.
 I’ll help you pitch.
 So check me out!

 Hi team!
 (Does toe touch–and probably pulls a muscle).
 I am so filled with the PitchWars Middle Grade spirit, and I cannot wait to help you get pitch perfect.
 (Does backflip–and likely falls on head.)

 I’m a professor of communication and an avid lover of stories.
-The majority of my editing experience falls in the non-fiction realm.
-I thoroughly enjoy working with critique groups and serving as a beta reader for fiction, though.
+The majority of my editing experience falls in the non-fiction realm, but I thoroughly enjoy working with critique groups and serving as a beta reader for fiction.
 On Team TLC, you get the benefit of Laura’s detailed editing eye and my passion for making stories flow, for ensuring disbelief remains suspended.

-In terms of PitchWars, I’ve been a sideline cheerleader for a long time.
+In terms of PitchWars, I was a sideline cheerleader for a long time.
 (Claps hands and yells “whoo!”)
 Shortly after my first attempting at landing a mentor, I signed with my agent, Jen Linnan.
-My debut novel, THE HAUNTED HOUSE PROJECT will be published in October by Sky Pony Press.
+My debut novel, THE HAUNTED HOUSE PROJECT published last October by Sky Pony Press.